 Circuit Park Zandvoort

-Venue for the Dutch Grand Prix, September 5
+Venue for the Netherlands Grand Prix, August 27

 This 4.3-kilometre track is situated on the coast, around 40 minutes west of Amsterdam via train.
 Races start and finish halfway up a long straight tailor-made for overtaking, while the rest of the circuit is made up mostly of twists and turns.